PawelPavo/99-lines-part2/README.md

 # 99 Lines of Code In The File - Part 2
-# This is modified do be coded in jQuery
+# This is modified to be coded in jQuery

 Covalence